Green-10/Superhero-s-of-Bestball/README.md

 - Trades will be processed right away, if collusion is suspected file a report with the commissioner.
 - During the offseason trading is still allowed.
 - Trade deadline begins as soon as the first playoff game starts.
 - You must have paid that years fee for any draft picks that you trade.
-So if you trade a draft pick that is for the year 2022, then you must have paid the league dues for the 22 season.
+So if you trade a draft pick that is for the year 2023, then you must have paid the league dues for the 23 season.

 <br><br>

 ## __Section VI - Startup Draft__ ##
-- Snake format (1st to 12th then 12th to 1st).
+- Snake format
-- The draft will be untimed.
+- The draft will be 12 hours
 - Trading draft picks is allowed during the startup draft.
 - If a team misses their pick the best available player based on [these rankings](https://www.fantasypros.com/nfl/rankings/dynasty-overall.php) will be taken for them.
 Missing their pick is defined as going a 24 hour period while on the clock.
 If this happens multiple times a replacement owner will be found.